FernandoUoE/bread_lang/README.md

 - Open the survey on your phone and connect your headphones to your laptop to listen to the files.
 - Not all questions ask for the same thing!
 Please read each question carefully.
 - At the begining of each question a specific subfolder is specified (Wheat_audios, Corn_audios, etc), listen and compare all of the audio files.
-- Listening to all the audios takes less than 5 min, so please take your time and relisten to them if necessary when comparing
+- Listening to all the audios takes less than 5 min, so please take your time and relisten to them if necessary when comparing.

 Thank you for participating!